SimplifyJobs/2024-New-Grad-Tech-Jobs/README.md

-# 2024 New Grad Tech Internships by Simplify
+# 2024 New Grad Tech Roles by Simplify

 Use this repo to share and keep track of software, tech, CS, PM, quant jobs for new grads.
 The list is maintained by the [Simplify](https://simplify.jobs/)!